xlhuangbp/image_classification_mask/README.md

 # image_classification_mask
-The purpose of this notebook is to build an image classification model to detect if the subject in the image worn his mask correct.
+The purpose of this notebook is to build an image classification model to detect if the subject in the image worn his mask correctly.

 # 3 models were built:
 Base model using VGG architecture (without transfer learning)